 Research Assistant, School of Applied Sciences

-We are currently looking for a Research Assistant to join our School of Applied Sciences on an 18-month part time contract.
-The successful candidate will contribute to a new research project 'local roots and global branches' funded by the Natural Environment Research Council.
+We are currently looking for a Research Assistant to join our School of Applied Sciences on an 18-month full time contract.
+The successful candidate will contribute to a new research project ‘a thousand flowers will bloom’ funded by the International Development Research Centre of the Canadian Government.

-The 'Local Roots Project' will provide research and policy guidance on how to incorporate Blue Carbon (specifically from mangroves but potentially from other blue carbon ecosystems) into nationally determined contributions (NDC's) to climate change.
-It will consider how successful established local carbon projects can best be accommodated in a national framework and how these experiences can be shared internationally, with focus on Kenya as a case study.
-The staging of the conference of the parties (COP) meeting in Glasgow in 2020 will provide a strong policy focus.
-The project is being implemented by Edinburgh Napier University in Scotland and the Kenya Marine and Fisheries Research Institute in Kenya.
+The project is being implemented by Edinburgh Napier University and the Plan Vivo Foundation in Scotland and the Kenya Marine and Fisheries Research Institute in Kenya.
 We are looking for a high calibre, self-motivated and experienced researcher with postgraduate expertise in relevant fields such as blue carbon and environmental policy, who will work with an international team on this high profile policy area.